daniuher/nbgrader_custom/README.md

 		- send_feedback_to_students.py
 		- upload_grades.py

 ## Create course folder
 1. Within the nbgrader folder, doublie-click the `create_course_folder.bat` file.
 2. A commandline window will appear.
 3. Select a name for the course.
 It doesn't matter what the names is.
-4. You will be asked if you want to download the assignments from our repository.
+4. You will be asked if you want to download the assignments from our private repository.
 Choose *y*.
 Course ID will be required.

-### Tools

-All the tools are made easy to operate

-equirements:

-Anaconda installed on the computer with Python 3.x

-Guide:

-	Simply double-click the file.
-A folder will be pulled from another git repository with all the tools and files that you need.
-The assignments for Machine Vision should be up to date.

-	As a next step, click the create course folder button, which will create the course for Machine Vision.
-So far, everything is created for the Machine Vision purposes.
+## Step-by-step operating guide
+The created course folder can be stored wherever on the computer, however the file hierarchy within the course folder needs to remain unchannged and is to be followed. <br /> <br />
+- Source folder
+> Containg the master versions of the assignments.
+The master versions are created according to the [official documentation](https://nbgrader.readthedocs.io/en/stable/user_guide/creating_and_grading_assignments.html)